JG21243/unified-app-final/docs/api-documentation.md

 - **`/api/vector_stores/list_files`** – GET: list files in a vector store (provide `vector_store_id` query param).
 - **`/api/vector_stores/retrieve_store`** – GET: retrieve store metadata by ID.

+### `/api/prompts` – GET
+Return all prompts with fallback data when the database is unavailable.
+Used by client hooks to populate prompt selectors.